Tyler Herro's Injury Status For Hornets-Heat Game

 As for the Hornets, they come into the game with a 3-9 record in their first 12 games.

-They had started out the season with a 3-3 record, but are in the middle of a six-game losing streak.
+They had started out the season with a 3-3 record but are in the middle of a six-game losing streak.

 All-Star LaMelo Ball has been ruled out for his 13th straight game (he hasn't played yet this season).